dchester/generator-async/README.md

 ##### Stack traces should be informative and meaningful

 When things go wrong ideally we have a logical stack trace to make sense of.
-As of yet, other libraries do better at this, but **gx** does passibly okay.
+As of yet, other libraries do better at this, but **gx** does passably okay.

 ## License